Shadylhawary/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permission: script file to make certain permission like another file <br />
 11-directories_permissions: script file that adds execute to all subdirectories <br />
 12-directory_permissions: script file that creates a directory called my_dir with 751 permission <br />
+13-change_group: script file that changes the group owner to school for the file hello <br />